 Students will analyze complex problems, help solve current issues for sports organizations, and collaborate to find creative solutions.
 This master’s degree in sport leadership and management is meant for anyone currently working in, or hoping to work in professional sports, collegiate or high school sports or intramurals, as well as those in the public and non-profit recreation sectors.
 Incoming students may have an undergraduate degree in any subject area.

-- Students will apply leadership principles, theory, and critical thinking skills in order to creatively solve leadership challenges.
+- Apply leadership principles, theory, and critical thinking skills in order to creatively solve leadership challenges.

-- Students will analyze the legal and ethical issues as they relate to sport and recreation applications.
+- Analyze the legal and ethical issues as they relate to sport and recreation applications.

-- Students will demonstrate sensitivity to the range of diversity issues that arise in the sports industry and the media.
+- Demonstrate sensitivity to the range of diversity issues that arise in the sports industry and the media.

-- Students will apply sound leadership and management skills when dealing with fiscal matters within the sports industry, professional sports organizations, and sporting venues.
+- Apply sound leadership and management skills when dealing with fiscal matters within the sports industry, professional sports organizations, and sporting venues.